 As mentioned on the Revival label, cluster dextrin provides a longer, sustained release of carbohydrate energy.
 While carbohydrate-based sports drinks have been around for quite some time, cluster dextrin becoming more popular as people realize its benefits.
 When compared to other high GI carbohydrates like dextrose or maltodextrin, cluster dextrin passes through your stomach much faster, making it more readily available for your body to burn as energy.
 It also provides a sustained release of energy as opposed to a sudden spike in blood sugar and large insulin response.

-Being mindful of proper hydration as well as both BCAA and cluster dextrin supplementation can be game changers when it comes to optimizing your training plan.
+Being mindful of proper hydration during your outdoor activities as well as both BCAA and cluster dextrin supplementation can be game-changers when it comes to optimizing your training plan.
 Luckily our Revival intra-sport has all three ingredients.

 Headed out on your next adventure?
 Grab a tub of our Revival today.